ginger-lau/ginger-lau.github.io/Notes/Week7.md

 ## Images and Layout
 #### Image use
+**Products websites**
   * promote and highlight products

-Catalog websites
+**Catalog websites**
     * shows
     * ie. netflix, youtube,

-Thumbnailing websites - a small respersntaino of a larger image, usually intentded to make it easier and faster to manage a group of larger images
+**Thumbnailing websites** - a small respersntaino of a larger image, usually intentded to make it easier and faster to manage a group of larger images
     * masonry
       * variable sizes
     * grid layout
     * justified
     * standard

+Icons - easily distinguished as a function

+Image Formats
+* JPEG
+  * works well for natural images types (photography)
+  * prone to deteriates as you save and edit often
+  * lightweight compared to PNG
+  * best for larger images
+* PNG
+  * supports transparency
+  * supports 16 million color

+Animation
+GIFS (graphics interchange format)
+* supports animations
+* supports only 256 colors
+* very light weight
+* animations make it larger